JunBau/SMTPAgent/README.md

 # SMTPAgent

-A simple mail agent that allows you to configure header and from addresses, host name and SMTP Auth.
+A simple mail agent using Javax Mail that allows you to configure header and from addresses, host name and SMTP Auth.